Gabby Pahinui: Early career

 Pahinui's "Hula Medley," recorded in 1947, was inducted into the U.S. National Recording Registry (2011 group of 25) for cultural, historical or aesthetical significance.

-Gabby played with many of the great bands and musicians of his time, including Lena Machado and Ray Kinney.
+Pahinui played with many of the great bands and musicians of his time, including Lena Machado and Ray Kinney.
 He appeared on Hawaii Calls, a popular international radio show that began in the 1930s.
-Eventually, Gabby moved his wife Emily and their children to Waimānalo, Oahu, which had become a popular second home location for many musicians.
+Eventually, Pahinui moved his wife Emily and their children to Waimānalo, Oahu, which had become a popular second home location for many musicians.
 The all-weekend jam sessions at the Pahinui home were legendary.

 Examples of his session work from the late 1950s through the 1960s can be found on the two volumes of Hawaiian Slack Key Guitar (Waikiki Records 319 and 320) and two more LPs titled Kani Ka Pila!
 Let's Play Music!
 Volumes 1 and 2 (Hula Records 517, 1966; Hula 531, 1969).
 These are combo recordings (steel guitar, slack key guitar, uke, bass, vocals, sometimes percussion) made with bandmates such as Atta, Barney, and Norman Isaacs, Charles Kaipo Miller, and a young Peter Moon, and they reflect the style of nightclub music popular around Waikīkī at the time.

-A 1961 solo session organized by Hawaii-raised Dave Guard of the Kingston Trio features just Gabby, with bass and 'ukulele backing, doing some of his classic material, including new versions of three of his four 1946–47 tracks.
-No record company was interested in the material, however, and it was not released until 1978.
+A 1961 solo recording session was organized by Hawaii-raised Dave Guard of The Kingston Trio, who was a great admirer of Pahiuni's music.
+The recording features only Pahinui, with bass and 'ukulele backing, doing some of his classic material, including new versions of three of his four 1946–47 tracks.
+No record company was interested in the material at the time, however, and it was not released until 1978.
 The final package was Pure Gabby (Hula 567), a two-record set, one LP consisting of the music and the second of an interview conducted by Guard.

-Despite his success, Gabby still had financial trouble.
+Despite his success, Pahinui still had financial trouble.
 He made ends meet by working for City and County of Honolulu road crews, doing pick and shovel work alongside fellow Hawaiian musician Eddie Kamae.